vatesfr/xen-orchestra/docs/backups.md

 ```

 If you already have backups done, you can move them to the new disk.
-The orignal backup folder is in `/var/lib/xoa-backups`.
+The orignal backups folder is in `/var/lib/xoa-backups`.

-To get the mount point persistent in XOA, edit the `/etc/fstab` file, and add:
+To make the mount point persistent in XOA, edit the `/etc/fstab` file, and add:

 ```
 /dev/xvdb /var/lib/xoa-backups ext4 defaults 0 0